 What is Aggravated Assault?

-The aggravated assault statute in New Jersey is exceptionally complex and can be quite confusing.
-Therefore, we have broken it down piece by piece in order for you to get a clearer understanding of what really counts as aggravated assault in New Jersey.
+In New Jersey, a person can face charges for simple assault or aggravated assault.
+As the name implies, aggravated assault is more serious.
+The aggravated assault statute in New Jersey is complex and can be quite confusing.
+Below is a breakdown of what counts as aggravated assault in New Jersey.

 - Law Enforcement Officer

 - EMT/EMS Responder